Best BBQ Ribs Recipe

 Since then, I have not eaten any BBQ ribs that even come close to the ones you’ll get from following this delicious recipe.
 So, If you're looking for the best smoked-ribs recipe ever, then you've certainly come to the right place!

 One of the key elements to success in creating the very best BBQ ribs is to use good quality meat.
-For this recipe, use two racks of fresh (never frozen) pork baby back ribs, the fresher, the better.
+For this recipe, use two racks of fresh (never frozen) pork baby back ribs.
+Fresher is always better.

 The trick to successfully barbecuing baby back ribs is to get as much flavour into the meat as possible using smoke; the best smoke flavour for these particular ribs comes from cherry or applewood chips.